 Working with high-resolution files takes a lot of time.
 It takes time to load each image or video clip, making it difficult to manage in the long run.
 Your computer or laptop may not catch up with the demand of both the software and the files and crash in the middle of your work.
 That would be a total nightmare.

 In working with the lower resolution duplicates, it does not strain your device as much.
 Aside from that, it is easier to jump from one reference to another because the loading speed for each file becomes shorter.

 Adding effects, such as grains, are also processed faster.
 Undoing mistakes is also simpler.
 Working with proxies is like creating a draft for a drawing with a pencil before moving on to line art.

 Choosing to work with proxy files means that you will not be rooted in your computer in a single office.
 Compact devices, such as laptops and even tablets, have the capacity to process and support animation software suites when using proxy files.

 When your work involves a lot of traveling, you can continue with your editing or animation work while on the road.
 It's an efficient method of completing deliverables on time.
 There's no need to worry about going online to access the files too.

-Since these project files take up considerably smaller memory, it's easy to store them in the unit’s hard drive or in an external unit.
+Since these project files take up considerably smaller memory, storing them in the unit's hard drive or in an external unit is easy.

 Many animators take advantage of this benefit, especially freelancers.
 It provides them the freedom of working on a project anywhere as long as they coordinate and communicate perfectly well with their clients.
 With their laptop and an external hard drive to serve as backup storage, work can be done anywhere.